The Maid and the Palmer: Synopsis

-A palmer (pilgrim) begs a cup from a maid who is washing at the well, so that he could drink from it.
+A palmer (pilgrim or holy man) begs a cup from a maid who is washing at the well, so that he could drink from it since he is thirsty.
 She says she has none.
 He says that she would have, if her lover came.
 She swears she has never had a lover.
 He says that she has borne nine babies (or in different versions, other numbers such as seven or five) and tells her where she buried the bodies.
 She begs some penance from him.
 He tells her that she will be transformed into a stepping-stone for seven years, a bell-clapper for seven, and spend seven years in hell.